DrugowitschLab/dm/README.md

 Navarro DJ and Fuss IG (2009).
 Fast and accurate calculations for first-passage times in Wiener diffusion models. *Journal of Mathematical Psychology*, 53, 222-230.

+Samples are in the most general case drawn by simulating trajectories by the Euler–Maruyama method.
+For diffusion models with constant drift and (symmetric or asymmetric) boundaries, a significantly faster method based on rejection sampling is used.